kmehltretter82/frama-c-linux/README.md

 Eva entry point.
 Across all 83 exact ARM64 and generic KVM v4 command contexts, 83/83 type and exactly one diagnostic remains: the same `__kvm_arm_vcpu_set_events()` candidate.
 The candidate fixed `guest.c` produces zero.
-This automates and broadens detection; runtime and maintainer confirmation are still required before counting a confirmed Linux bug.
+This automates and broadens detection and is cross-checked by the focused runtime differential above.
+Maintainer review and upstream acceptance remain required.

 ## Installation